 Oh, another important thing to consider: antibiotics can also cause a reduction in biotin, since part of your biotin supply is manufactured by friendly bacteria in your intestines.
 Antibiotics kill off these little B-vitamin factories, and few doctors tell you to replace them after a course of antibiotics by taking acidophilus or consuming a good brand of yogurt for several days.
 (Some brands are unreliable for providing sufficient live bacteria.
 Back in the 1960s, Alta Dena was recommended as the most reliable provider.
 Their website lists places where you can purchase Alta Dena products.)

-Although biotin deficiency is considered uncommon, there are several circumstances in which you may benefit from extra biotin in your diet or in a suppliment.
-As always, consult with your medical practitioner before adding using this or any other suppliment.
+Although biotin deficiency is considered uncommon, there are several circumstances in which you may benefit from extra biotin in your diet or in a supplement.
+As always, consult with your medical practitioner before adding using this or any other supplement.
 Particular caution should be taken by diabetics and epileptics.

 Enjoy your holidays, and perhaps add some biotin to your health regime.

 Micronutrient Information Center: Biotin - Linus Pauling Institute's web page on this B vitamin.